 Non-toxic or Natural Over-The-Counter Lice Treatments

-Most consumers choose treatments sold over-the-counter (OTC).
-While some of these natural or non-toxic options are actually treatments for head lice infestation, a significant number of these products are simply lubricants to help aid the comb-out process, or they are repellents.
 Of the products that are treatments, Licefreee! is the first of its kind, using Natrum muriaticum (or, sodium chloride a.k.a. salt) to effectively kill lice and their eggs.
 So how does Licefreee! kill lice?
-Sodium chloride desiccates (dehydrates) head lice and their eggs; eggs are no exception as Licefreee! is able to penetrate through their shells.
-Because the treatment kills lice and nits through a mechanical action rather than a chemical action (think permethrins & pyrethrums), they are unlikely to build a resistance to the treatment.
+Sodium chloride desiccates (dehydrates) head lice and their eggs.
+Eggs are not resistant as Licefreee! is able to penetrate through their shells.
+Lice and nits are unlikely to build a resistance to Licefreee! because it kills lice without the use of chemicals.

 What about those home remedies?
 We’ve heard it all: mayonnaise, mouthwash, olive oil, coconut oil, avocado, the list goes on.
-These are the options parents choose when either a.) other treatments have failed, or b.) they are in search of a head lice treatment that doesn’t contain potentially harmful chemical pesticides.
+These are the options parents choose when they experience one of two scenarios.
+One, other treatments have failed.
+Two, they are searching for a head lice treatment without harmful chemicals.
 There are a couple of reasons why these methods of “smothering” aren’t likely to work.

 First, head lice have a series of breathing “holes” along both sides of their abdomen.
-Lice are able to control these holes and close them off when an attempt to smother them is made.
+Lice can control these holes and close them off when an attempting to smother them.
 They can “hold their breath” like this for several hours!

 Next, the eggs.
-Trying to smother the nits is an impossible task, as they are protected in their shells.
-Like the aforementioned treatments, the eggs would have to be combed out entirely to avoid a reinfestation.
+Trying to smother the nits is an impossible task, as they in their protective shells.
+Like chemical treatments, you must comb out the eggs entirely to avoid reinfestation.

 Then there’s the good old-fashioned nit picking.
-This method of head lice “treatment” certainly can eradicate the problem.
-The only trouble with this technique is the length of time it takes to complete this process.
-Combing should be done in 1-inch sections to ensure all lice and eggs are removed.
-For children with long, thick hair, this can take hours and can be quite challenging with young children who have trouble sitting still.
+This method of head lice “treatment” can certainly eradicate the problem.
+The only trouble with this technique is the length of time and the amount of effort it takes to complete.
+To ensure the removal of all lice and eggs, you must comb out lice and nits in small,1-inch sections.
+For children with long, thick hair, this can take hours.
+It can be quite challenging to keep them still, especially with young children.

 There are prescription options for head lice treatments.
-Most are very strong chemicals and can be very expensive, as much as several hundred dollars even with insurance.
-In addition, they require a trip to a medical professional to prescribe them.
+Most are very strong chemicals and can be very expensive.
+Some may cost as much as several hundred dollars even with insurance.
+They also require a trip to a doctor to prescribe them.
 Most consumers opt for more affordable over-the-counter options.

 So, what kills lice?
 It’s up to you to choose the treatment right for you and your family.
 Now that you have information on the available options, you can make an informed decision!